From Childhood Through College

 As a Founding Member, Dr. Nell would be an active participant in Life Foundation's programs and activities for the rest of her life.

 This photo is of the last Williams Chiropractic Center.
 It remained open and served patients until 1984.
-During this time it was often Dr. Nell's work at this very clinic, and her continued service to their chiropractic related businesses, that paid the bills and kept the school, and the family, afloat.
+It was during this time that Dr. Nell took on the dual roll of supporting Dr. Sids efforts in opening Life Chiropractic College while simultaneously keeping their chiropractic offices running and seeing patients.
+It was often Dr. Nell's work at this very clinic, and her continued service to their chiropractic related businesses, that paid the bills and kept the school, and the family, afloat.

 Drs.
 Sid and Nell at the opening of Life Chiropractic College in 1974.